"We grow into the knowledge of God

 environmental and property condition consultant.

-I'm also a chaplain on staff at Highland
+I'm also employed as a staff chaplain at Highland

 Hospital in Rochester.